stormchaserroleplaying/stormchaserRPG/Talents/Bard/Performances/index.md

 #### **Cost:** 35 Character Points<br>**Prerequisite:** Jack of all Trades
 When you make a skill check, you can spend a use of your Bardic Performance to roll with +1d.
 You can choose to do so after you roll the die for the skill check, but before the GM tells you whether you succeed or fail.

+## Rise and Fight

+<div style="margin-top:-10px;"></div>

+#### **Cost:** 50 Character Points
+A single dying creature within 30 feet may roll its recovery die and regain that amount of Stamina.
+Once a creature has benefited from this battle hymn, it can’t benefit from it again until it finishes a long rest.

 ## Song of Rest
 *You can use soothing music or oration to help revitalise your wounded allies.*